BCLibraries/burns-exhibits/content/Everyman's Library/narrative-page.md

 religious poets, attaining a popularity which lasts until the present day.

-The Hopkins Family Papers is composed of materials relating to members of the Hopkins family.
+[The Hopkins Family Papers](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21380054540001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US) is composed of materials relating to members of the Hopkins family.
 There are clippings, photos and correspondence of Gerard Manley Hopkins.

-{{% figure src="../Gerard Manley Hopkins  the major poems PR4803.H44 A17 1979 BRITISH CATHOLIC AUTHORS CVB1309540-10.jpg" headline="Gerard Manley Hopkins: The Major Poems" side="center" %}}
+{{% figure src="../Gerard Manley Hopkins  the major poems PR4803.H44 A17 1979 BRITISH CATHOLIC AUTHORS CVB1309540-10.jpg" headline="Cover"
+description="Hopkins, [*Gerard Manley Hopkins: The Major Poems*](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21334740000001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US), PR4803.H44 A17 1979 BRITISH CATHOLIC AUTHORS" side="center" size="medium" %}}

-**Liturgy and Life**
+**Liturgy and Life Collection**

 {{% figure src="../liturgy-and-life.jpg" headline="" side="right" %}}

-This collection was established by the Boston College theologian and liturgical specialist William J. Leonard, S.J. in 1978 to document the liturgical movement in the American Catholic Church from 1925 to the introduction of the Second Vatican Council's reforms.
+[This collection](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21440260550001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US) was established by the Boston College theologian and liturgical specialist William J. Leonard, S.J. in 1978 to document the liturgical movement in the American Catholic Church from 1925 to the introduction of the Second Vatican Council's reforms.
 The collection has grown exponentially to include some 30,000 volumes, and is considered to be the most comprehensive archive in America on the pre-Vatican Catholic Church.
 The book collection is complemented by sizable holdings of manuscripts, pamphlets, ephemera, artifacts, and photographs.

-{{% figure src="../Apologia pro vita sua BX4705.N5 A3 1912 & LITURGY AND LIFE CVB1353117-10.jpg" headline="Apologia Pro Vita Sua" side="center" %}}
+{{% figure src="../Apologia pro vita sua BX4705.N5 A3 1912 & LITURGY AND LIFE CVB1353117-10.jpg" headline="Title Page"
+description="Newman, [*Apologia Pro Vita Sua*](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21312461760001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US), BX4705.N5 A3 1912 LITURGY AND LIFE" side="center" %}}

 **Irish Collection**

 {{% figure src="../Irish.jpg" headline="" side="right" %}}

-The Irish Collection at Burns is widely regarded as one of the most comprehensive collections of its kind outside Ireland.
+[The Irish Collection](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/search?query=any,contains,Irish,AND&pfilter=pfilter,exact,archives,AND&tab=bcl_only&search_scope=lib_BURNS&sortby=rank&vid=bclib_new&lang=en_US&mode=advanced&offset=0) at Burns is widely regarded as one of the most comprehensive collections of its kind outside Ireland.
 Noted early on for its strong holdings of books, pamphlets, manuscripts, newspapers, periodicals and landholding records documenting